 Certificate modification is defined as the production of a new Certificate that has details which differ from a previously issued Certificate.
-The new modified Certificate may or may not have a new 'Not After' date.
+The new modified Certificate may or may not have a new Public Key and may or may not have a new 'Not After' date.